Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 * Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it
 * Plug the *Proxy Data Adapter* and the *Proxy MetaData Adapter* into the Server: go to the `Deployment_LS` folder and copy the `DotNetPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
 Refer to the comments embedded in the generic adapters.xml file template, `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml`, for further details on configuration options.
 * Launch *Lightstreamer Server*.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
-* Launch the *Remote .NET Adapter Server*.
-Run the `DotNetCustomServer.bat` script under the `Deployment_DotNet_Server(custom)` directory.
-The script runs the `DotNetPortfolioDemoLauncher.exe` Custom Launcher, which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Portfolio Demo.
-In case of need, the .NET Server prints on the log a help page if run with the following syntax: "DotNetServer /help".
-Please note that the .NET Server connects to Proxy Adapters, not vice versa.
+* Launch the *Remote .NET Adapters*.
+Run the `PortfolioDemoLauncher.bat` script under the `Deployment_DotNet_Server(custom)` directory.
+The script runs the `PortfolioDemoLauncher` which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Portfolio Demo.
+In case of need, the application prints on the log a help page if run with the following syntax: "dotnet PortfolioDemoLauncher.dll /help".
+Please note that the .NET Remote Adapters connect to Proxy Adapters, not vice versa.
 * Test the Adapter, launching the [Basic Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client), listed in [Clients Using This Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter).
     * To make the [Basic Portfolio Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PORTFOLIODEMO_REMOTE when creating the LightstreamerClient instance.
 So edit the `lsClient.js` file of the Basic Portfolio Demo front-end deployed under `Lightstreamer/pages/PortfolioDemo_Basic` and replace:<BR/>
     ```